AnyChart/docs.anychart.com/Gantt_Chart_NEW/Basic_Settings.md

 ## Overview

-The Gantt chart is defined as an instance of the {api:anychart.charts.Gantt}anychart.charts.Gantt{api} class.
+This article describes the basic settings of the Gantt chart, which is defined as an instance of the {api:anychart.charts.Gantt}anychart.charts.Gantt{api} class.

 (?)
-This article describes the basic settings of the Gantt chart – please note that they can be applied both to [Project](Project_Chart) and [Resource](Resource_Chart) charts.
+Please note that the settings listed here can be applied both to [Project](Project_Chart) and [Resource](Resource_Chart) charts.

 ## Appearance